“…the clamors of…factious men are often mistaken for patriotism.”

 — John Adams

-Here’s the bottom line: it’s how we act, not what we think, that best defines the American Way.
-It’s the process itself —not any past, present or future manifestation of it—that we swear to defend against all threats, foreign and domestic.
-We need to identify and marginalize the threats to that process, and domestic threats pose the far greater danger because they can metastasize, unnoticed, inside our defenses.
+Here’s the bottom line: it’s how we act, not what we think, that best defines the American Process; and it’s that process itself—not any past, present or future manifestation of it—that we swear to defend against all threats, foreign and domestic.
+We need to identify and marginalize threats to the process, and domestic threats pose the far greater danger because they metastasize, unnoticed, inside our defenses.

 “We have met the enemy, and he is us.”